 The European General Data Protection Regulation (the “Regulation”) came into force on 25 May 2018, replacing Directive 95/46/EC (the “Directive”).
 The Data Protection Act 2018 (“DPA 2018”) supplements the Regulation with additional provisions specific to English law.
 As anticipated, the Regulation and the DPA 2018 have had a significant impact on businesses and this is likely to continue, even with Brexit.

 This note summarises the impact of the Regulation from a UK perspective on processors (those entities that process personal data on behalf of controllers), and on controllers who engage processors to process personal data on their behalf.
-The tern “process” is very wide and includes the use, holding or disclosure of personal data.
+The term “process” is very wide and includes the use, holding or disclosure of personal data.
 If you would like to read about the Regulation more generally and about the potential effect of Brexit on its implementation in the UK, please see our general briefing note on the General Data Protection Regulation.

 What has changed?

 The Regulation and DPA 2018 place a number of obligations on processors.
 This was not a feature of the Directive.
 As a result, processors may be liable for administrative fines and could be required to compensate data subjects (individuals whose personal data are being processed) for damage in certain circumstances.
 Broadly-speaking, the larger the scale and risk to a data subject from the processing of their personal data, the more onerous the processor’s obligations will be.

 It may be that businesses act as controllers in respect of their own personal data (for example, employee data) and processors in respect of certain other information (for example, customer information).
 In general, the distinction is that a controller determines the purposes for and manner in which personal data are processed, whereas the processor’s role is limited to processing the personal data on the controller’s instructions.

 Where businesses act as processors, they will need to consider the enhanced requirements of the Regulation and adjust their policies and procedures accordingly.

 Key points for processors